arongate/ubuntu-miracast-client/README.md

 A desktop application for Ubuntu 24.04 LTS that enables screen and application casting to Miracast-compatible devices.

+> This project has been boostrapped using Amazon Q developer with Claude Sonnet 3.7 LLM

 ## Short Description

 Ubuntu Miracast Client is an open-source application that allows Ubuntu users to wirelessly cast their screen or specific applications to Miracast-compatible receivers such as smart TVs, wireless display adapters, and other devices that support the Miracast protocol.